johanfabi/docker/docker-nginx/README.md

 # Docker NGINX

-This is a simple example of how to use Docker with NGINX.
+This is a simple example of how to use NGINX into Docker.

 ## How to use
 1. Clone this repository.